enolive/pbt-in-real-life/slides.md

 ```
 <v-clicks>

-- ⚠️ fail on discard ratio (eg. 10%)!
+- ✅ supported by most frameworks
-- ⚠️ not supported by all frameworks 😭
+- ✅ fail on discard ratio (eg. 10%)!
 - ⚠️ inconsistent naming (pre, discard, assume)
 - 🤔 use on single arbitrary?